pulse-framework/pulse/README.md

 Because we need to normalize data for Pulse collections to work, each piece of data collected must have a primary key, this has to be unique to avoid data being overwritten.
 If your data has `id` or `_id` as a property, we'll use that automatically, but if not then you must define it in a "model".
 More on that in the models section later.

-## Base collection

-By default the root of the Pulse library is a collection called "base".
-It's the same as any other collection, but with some extra data properties and logic built in out of the box.

 ## Groups

 You can assign data a "group" as you collect it, this is required if you want to use your collected data in Vue/React components and have it be reactive.